 A study shows that young people are more vulnerable to Identity thefts.
 It may be because they are more addicted to social networking sites and forums more than grown-up people and also because they have a fresh line of credit that can be exploited easily.

 Kids and teens are often the ones posting everything that comes to their minds and leave Digital Footprints around.
-The social networking sites make sharing easier and practically lure people into sharing everything, including things that should be private at any cost.
+Social networking sites make sharing easier and practically lure people into sharing everything, including things that should be private at any cost.
 Posts such as “I am alone at home”, or an image of driver’s license saying “I got a new car” sound innocent.
 They may seem innocent, but there are dangers of over-sharing on social media, and they could invite trouble as well.

-Before sharing anything to the social networking sites and public forums, see if you would feel sharing that thing with others in real life.
+Before sharing anything to the social networking sites and public forums, see if you would feel like sharing that thing with others in real life.
 Think a little more – about the possible side effects of the post.
 If you post your driver’s license image, would you want just about anyone to read it?
 Will you show your driver’s license, for example, to strangers in life?
 If not, why are you sharing it with absolute strangers on Facebook?
 Of course, you wish to impress your friends, but there are others waiting for such information so that they can misuse it.

 Taking the driver’s license as an example, people can create a perfect copy of it using their own techniques once they have ample information.
 This is just a smaller example.
 Things can go as far as people taking loans in your name, based on your address and social security number as you shared them with others at some of the other points of time.

-The first and important tip for online safety for kids, teens, and even grown-up people are to take a moment before sharing anything and use it to reflect if they would be comfortable sharing it with strangers in real life.
-If not, why to post it on the Internet where more than a billion strangers would see it.
+The first and important tip for online safety for kids, teens, and even grown-up people is to take a moment before sharing anything and use it to reflect if they would be comfortable sharing it with strangers in real life.
+If not, why post it on the Internet where more than a billion strangers would see it.
 You do not want Identity Theft of any level to occur!

 Some social networking sites such as Facebook and Google Plus let you customize the visibility of posts to others.
 For example, if you change the post privacy from Public to Friends, your post is available only to your Facebook friends.
 Understand the social networking sites and public forums to see if such facilities exist and make use of them so that unknown people do not get to see your information.